samk-dev/docker-wp/README.md

 ## Connect to the Database

+The variables refrenced in the examples are the values you set in .env @ project root

 ### wp-config.php

+_When running `docker-compose up` the first install will already fill the db credentials for you, so if you want to modify change the wp-config settings_

 ```php
 /** MySQL settings - You can get this info from your web host **/